| |

 • Crocheting circles can sometimes run into problems, but if you keep count of your rounds, they should stay flat.

-• Depending on the materials you use and your tension, they can sometimes curl and flute, so may need to be blocked and stretched into shape.
+• Depending on the materials you use and your tension, they can sometimes curl and flute, so they may need to be blocked and stretched into shape.

 • Please note – the raffia does like to curl up and may need blocking / in the pattern notes below you will see more detail about this.